fk506cni/position_fix/README.md

 1st file in directory is 1st reference.

+target_dir/
+	├img1		(this is 1st reference)
+	├img2		(this is 1st target and 2nd reference)
+	├img3		...
+	├img4
+	└img5

 ## sequential pair

 (not implemented yet)

-pair fixation.
+Pair fixation.
 Files in Reference directory and Target directry will be fixed in order.

+reference_dir/
+	├ref1		(this is 1st reference)
+	├ref2		(2nd reference)
+	├ref3		...
+	├ref4
+	└ref5

+target_dir/
+	├tag1		(this is 1st target)
+	├tag2		(2nd target)
+	├tag3		...
+	├tag4
+	└tag5

 Args
 ============